yxping/JsTunnel/README.md

 # JsTunnel
-Android Hybrid Mode, More Dynamic is the plugins
+A Tunnel connects H5 and Android through WebView and JS, More Dynamic is the plugins